*-autonomous category: Examples

 A familiar example is the category of finite-dimensional vector spaces over any field k made monoidal with the usual tensor product of vector spaces.
 The dualizing object is k, the one-dimensional vector space, and dualization corresponds to transposition.
 Although the category of all vector spaces over k is not *-autonomous, suitable extensions to categories of topological vector spaces can be made *-autonomous.

 On the other hand, the category of topological vector spaces contains an extremely wide full subcategory, the category Ste of stereotype spaces, which is a *-autonomous category with the dualizing object ${\mathbb C}$ and the tensor product $\circledast$.

 Various models of linear logic form *-autonomous categories, the earliest of which was Jean-Yves Girard's category of coherence spaces.

 The category of complete semilattices with morphisms preserving all joins but not necessarily meets is *-autonomous with dualizer the chain of two elements.
 A degenerate example (all homsets of cardinality at most one) is given by any Boolean algebra (as a partially ordered set) made monoidal using conjunction for the tensor product and taking 0 as the dualizing object.

 The formalism of Verdier duality gives further examples of *-autonomous categories.
 For example, Boyarchenko & Drinfeld (2013) mention that the bounded derived category of constructible l-adic sheaves on an algebraic variety has this property.
 Further examples include derived categories of constructible sheaves on various kinds of topological spaces.

 An example of a self-dual category that is not *-autonomous is finite linear orders and continuous functions, which has * but is not autonomous: its dualizing object is the two-element chain but there is no tensor product.

 The category of sets and their partial injections is self-dual because the converse of the latter is again a partial injection.

 The concept of *-autonomous category was introduced by Michael Barr in 1979 in a monograph with that title.
 Barr defined the notion for the more general situation of V-categories, categories enriched in a symmetric monoidal or autonomous category V. The definition above specializes Barr's definition to the case V = Set of ordinary categories, those whose homobjects form sets (of morphisms).
 Barr's monograph includes an appendix by his student Po-Hsiang Chu that develops the details of a construction due to Barr showing the existence of nontrivial *-autonomous V-categories for all symmetric monoidal categories V with pullbacks, whose objects became known a decade later as Chu spaces.

 Non symmetric case

-In a biclosed monoidal category C, not necessarily symmetric, it is still possible to define a dualizing object and then define a *-autonomous category as a biclosed monoidal category with a dualizing object.
+In a biclosed monoidal category $\mathcal C$, not necessarily symmetric, it is still possible to define a dualizing object and then define a *-autonomous category as a biclosed monoidal category with a dualizing object.
 They are equivalent definitions, as in the symmetric case.